AEmre23/Todo-App/README.md

 # Todo App

 Hello,
-This project made for Popupsmart React Practicum.
+This project made for [Popupsmart React Practicum](https://www.patika.dev/bootcamp/popupsmart-react-practicum).
 I use create-react-app.

-### What they want from us:
+### These are the what they want from us for complete the challenge:

 - We want to get username from user and store it in localstorage.
 You can show the username anywhere on the page.
 - We want all CRUD operations to take place on Todos.
 (Adding, deleting, editing, listing todos).
 You must perform all operations through the API you created.